neuralmagic/deepsparse/docs/user-guide/deepsparse-docker.md

 ## DeepSparse Pipeline Example
 Pipeline is the default interface for interacting with DeepSparse.

 Similar to Hugging Face Pipelines, DeepSparse Pipelines wrap pre- and post-processing around the inference performed by the Engine.
 This creates a clean API that allows you to pass raw images and text to DeepSparse and receive the post-processed prediction, making it easy to add DeepSparse to your application.

 Use the `Pipeline.create()` constructor to create an instance of a sentiment analysis Pipeline with a 90% pruned-quantized version of BERT trained on SST2.
 We can then pass the Pipeline raw text and receive the predictions.
-All of the pre-processing (such as tokenizing the input) is handled by the Pipeline.
+All the pre-processing (such as tokenizing the input) is handled by the Pipeline.

 Save this script in a file called `app.py`:
 ```python